TheCDC/ardulight/README.md

 The Python half of this project should work on Linux/Mac/Windows.

 #Materials
-WS28* RGB LED strip attached to some sort of Arduino that has as erial connection to your PC.
+WS28* RGB LED strip attached to some sort of Arduino that has a serial connection to your PC.

 #Requirements
 Python libraries: